FrancescoDiMuro/dcv/README.md

 ORDER BY Documents.id
 ```

-3. clicking on a document, the user should access to a web page with the info of the document, and the revisions associated to it;
+3. clicking on a document, the user should access to a web page with the info of the document, and the revisions associated to it:
-- in this page, the user should be able to edit the document's info, as well as delete it;
 ```sql
 SELECT Revisions.version AS 'document_version',
 	   Revisions.updated_at 'document_last_update',